 This guide describes sources and coverage of opinions, orders, briefs, oral arguments, rules, docket information, and secondary sources.
 The Supreme Court website is discussed first, with alternatives, paper resources, and highlights from other sites in the sections that follow.

 The Supreme Court's official website debuted in 2000 and continually adds materials.
 Opinions and Journals are available in slip form on the Court's website in PDF format and remain until the print volume of the U.S. Reports is published.
 Opinions from bound volumes 502 (OT 1991) to date are available.
 Guides to opinions and how to obtain them are also included.

 The status of requests for certiorari or rehearing, motions in pending cases, and the status of other applications summarily decided are encompassed in Orders, available on the site from OT 2003.
 The Court's Journal is available from OT 1993, compiling orders, bar admissions, other case information, and Court announcements.

-The Court makes unofficial versions of briefs for the current term available in PDF through the ABA's Preview of United States Supreme Court Cases.
-Briefs are listed in alphabetical order and can also be sorted by argument date.
-The Court website also provides a guide, "Where to Find Briefs," to both electronic and paper formats.
+Briefs for the current term were formerly available in PDF through the ABA's Preview of United States Supreme Court Cases (unavailable as of 2020).
+The Court website provides a guide, "Where to Find Briefs," to both electronic and paper formats.